PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 ## Reweigthing

-Because of our network we never have exactly the boltzmann distribution.
+Because of our network, we never have exactly the boltzmann distribution.
 Therefore, we need a bit of reweighting.
 The third step of the boltzmann generators.
+Statistical mechanics offer many tools to generate the wanted distribution when p<sub>x
+</sub> is sufficiently similar.
 The easiest way is w(x)=e<sup>-u(x)</sup>/p<sub>x</sub>.
 The first part is the boltzmann distribution and the second is our generated distribution.
 To compute our statistics we use these new weights.
 And the closer the distribution is the better more accurate the statistics.